TimmyChan/euler-problemset-sage/README.md

 Visually, we're scanning the matrix using an entry along the main diagonal (or one above it when $k$ is odd) as starting points, and iterating over the matrix cells by going "up one, right one" to evaluate each of these products --- this saves time in sorting.
 This describes the bottom right half of the matrix above the main diagonal. $$ (V_{k})_c \geq (V_{k-2})_c$$ simply because $ab > (a-1)(b-1)$ for positive $a,b$.
 However, examining the max terms of $V_{k-1}$ and the minimum of $V_{k}$ shows that as $k$ decreases, there will be some point where $V_{k-1}$ and $V_{k}$ begin to contain non decreasing intervals.

-In implementation, this means to be careful when iterating through a matrix in this way, and we have to check for one more vector beyond what we have, since the distribution of palindrome products in this matrix is... too deep for the scope of this practice problem.
+In implementation, this means to be careful when iterating through a matrix in this way, and we have to check for one more vector beyond what we have.

 This is a decreasing sequence given a fixed $k$, justified by the fact that the product of two terms, given that their sum is fixed, is maximized when $a =b$ (or as close as possible when a+b is odd).
 The proof is exactly the same as a standard Calculus I problem about max area given fixed length fence.